-The Gladstone Companies, Inc., formerly Gladstone Holding Corporation ("TGC INC"), was incorporated on December 7, 2009.
+The Gladstone Companies, Inc. ("TGC INC"), was incorporated on December 7, 2009.
 TGC INC is a wholly-owned subsidiary of The Gladstone Companies, Ltd. TGC INC and its subsidiaries are hereafter collectively referred to as the "Company."

-The following chart summarizes the Company's organizational structure as of June 30, 2021.
+The following chart summarizes the Company's organizational structure as of June 30, 2022.
 The Company's headquarters are in McLean, Virginia (a suburb of Washington, D.C.).